kotdijian/2019-09-10-nara/index.md

 <h2 id="general">How to register</h2>

-To participate in the workshop, you need to <a href="https://www.saa.org/annual-meeting/registration-info">register for the SAA meeting</a>.
-While completing the registration steps on the SAA website, you need to browse for this workshop among the items listed on Wednesday, 10 April 2019.
-When you find it, click 'add' to select the workshop, then click 'proceed to checkout'.
-Registration for the meeting closes on <b>March 12, 2019</b>.
-The fees for the workshop are set by the SAA to cover the room hire, audiovisual equipment hire, and internet access for participants.
-All of the instructors are volunteers.
+To participate in the workshop, you need to ...

 <hr/>